REFERENCE COMPONENTS

 AUDION PREMIER QUATTRO

-The Audio Quattro is the finest stock preamplifier ever made.
-Its phono stage can accommodate only low output moving coils, and its line-stage is just a cathode follower without any gain.
+The Audio Quattro is the finest stock preamplifier ever made to our knowledge.
+Its phono stage can accommodate only low output moving coils, and its line stage is just a cathode follower without any gain.
 It has the benefits of both simplicity of design and superb execution (with only 4 tubes in the entire signal path, a 4 chassis totally dual-mono construction and the power supplies use only polypropylene capacitors).

 GOOD NEWS!- Audion has announced that it has re-started production of the Quattro.
-According to an e-mail from Ray Lombardi of Ray of Sound, the North American importer-distributor of Audion tube electronic products:
+According to an e-mail from Ray Lombardi, of Ray of Sound, the former North American importer-distributor of Audion tube electronic products:

-There is also now a separate Audion phono-stage.
-One reader purchased one based on this website's reference designation of the full preamplifier.
+There is also now a separate Audion phono stage.
+One reader purchased a phono stage based on this website's reference designation of the full preamplifier.
 He is very happy with it.
-We have no experience with this model.
+We have no experience ourselves with this model.

 Further- No one in my group has had any direct experience with the most recent version of this preamplifier.
 I did receive a letter from a reader who did have some experience with a Quattro, and even compared it to another one of the finest preamplifiers ever made.
 This is what he wrote to me: